GSA/digitalgov.gov/content/pages/1/contact-center-operation-and-management.md

 - **Critical systems and functions —** Make a list of critical systems and support operations functions, such as: network services, Interactive Voice Response (IVR), Automatic Call Distributor (ACD), email and Web chat systems, Customer Relationship Management (CRM) and other application systems, electrical power systems, Information Technology (IT) and Human Resources (HR) support, and the physical facility.
 - **Back-up and failover arrangements —** Define back-up and failover arrangements for each critical system and support function, and who will be responsible for implementation.
 - **Roles and responsibilities —** Identify the team responsible for executing the plan as well as the teams responsible for back–up and failover procedure implementation, and critical system and support function recovery.
-Define each team&#8217;s roles and responsibilities.
+Define each team's roles and responsibilities.
 - **Emergency contacts list including phone numbers and email addresses —** Compile, and update frequently, a list of key personnel responsible for execution of the plan, implementing back-up and failover procedures, and recovery of critical systems and support functions.
 - **Detection, notification and escalation procedures —** Describe how critical systems and support function failures will be detected and analyzed, and which actions will be taken to notify teams to begin the damage assessment process.
 - **Damage assessment procedures —** Define how damage assessment will be conducted immediately after the outage, and for long-term recovery, and the procedures to communicate results to the teams.